 Tip: Create or source high-quality resources to support your lessons rather than the other way around.
 Keep a schoolwide overview of resources to avoid unnecessary repetition and ensure that content builds in complexity.

 You now have an established curriculum.
 The next step is to regularly review its impact on teaching and learning, making any adaptations or changes you need to improve it further.
-At this stage, you may also identify Continued Professional Development (CPD) needs for your staff.
+At this stage, you may also identify Continuing Professional Development (CPD) needs for your staff.
 For example, the knowledge of subject leaders might need to improve to make sure that each area of the curriculum is well taught and supported.

-Tip: Check that monitoring subject coverage and assessment for learning is a live and integral part of your curriculum.
+Tip: Check that monitoring subject coverage and progression and assessment for learning are live, integral parts of your curriculum.